Roddiyyat/Breast-Cancer-Project/README.md

 # Breast-Cancer-Project
-I'm gonna be cleaning, analyzing and tying my breast cancer data and use the updated dataset to get some information.
+I'm gonna be cleaning, analyzing and tidying my breast cancer data and use the updated dataset to get some information.